-This page will tell you everything you need to know about your ICB exams.
-You know that at Together We Pass we believe in helping students, and so this page here here to bring you all the information you need to help you with the ICB, and your ICB exams.
+At Together We Pass we believe in helping students, and so this page is here to give you all the information you need about your ICB exams.

 - 30% of your final mark comes from your coursework